seinecle/blog/_posts/2022-12-23-chatgpt-consequences.md

 In digital systems, you just redesign an interface on a screen.
 Moving bits is easier than moving atoms.

-**With ChatGPT, we experience a similar breakthrough**.
+**With ChatGPT, we experience a breakthrough of a similar magnitude**.
 The argument goes like this:

 - in digital systems, operations are still described and enacted through rules, which are defined by lines of code that the programmers write.
-- the typical example would be the "for loops" or "if then else" instructions (and their equivalents) that can be found in any programmes.
+- the typical example would be the "for loops" or "if then else" instructions (and their equivalents) that can be found in any programme.
 They describe in a precise way what the program should do.
 You want a the program to perform a new task?
-Then you will need to rewrite the program.
+Then you will need to rewrite these lines of code.
 - to this extent digital systems are very much like analogical systems.
 Faster, easier to modify, but still following a mechanical way of designing and implementing operations.
 - **with ChatGPT, there are no operations defined, written or even described anywhere**.
 There is just a latent space (the huge table of numbers I discussed above), which can be triggered to produce an output.
 The operations to produce the output are discovered by ChatGPT at the moment you ask for it, they were not stored or explicitly described anywhere before.